-10.5.4 Built Form and Character
+6.3.4 Built form and character

-- a) Alterations and additions should be consistent with the existing building form with respect to roof type, pitch and eaves, verandah, façade rhythms, geometry of bay dimensions and the size, proportions and position of windows, doors and other openings. - b) Alterations and additions should be designed to compliment the existing period style and character of the heritage item. - c) Alterations and additions should be visually recessive and easily identified as being later work.
-Measures to achieve this include: - (i) The side walls of the addition should be setback or recessed to establish a break or courtyard or rebate between the two.

-- (ii) The use of a lower roofline on the additions to the building. - (iii) The use of different but complimentary building materials and colours. - (iv) The use of 'lighter' building materials and construction for the new additions to the building (e.g. timber extension to brick/stone dwelling). - (v) The bulk and scale of the proposed extension is to be far less than the bulk and scale of the heritage building.
+- a) Alterations and additions should be consistent with the existing building form with respect to roof type, pitch and eaves, verandah, façade rhythms, geometry of bay dimensions and the size, proportions and position of windows, doors and other openings.
+However it should avoid complete mirror image of the original design. - b) Alterations and additions should be designed to compliment the existing period style and character of the heritage item. - c) Alterations and additions should be visually recessive and easily identified as being later work.
+Measures to achieve this include: - (i) The side walls of the addition should be setback or recessed to establish a break or rebate between the two. - (ii) The use of a lower roofline on the additions to the building. - (iii) The use of different but complimentary building materials and colours. - (iv) The use of 'lighter' building materials and construction for the new additions to the building (e.g. timber extension to brick/stone dwelling).

-Figure 9: Possible forms for rear additions to single storey dwellings

-- d) Any proposed first floor addition to the rear of a single storey heritage item at the rear is generally not acceptable.
-Where a Heritage Impact Statement prepared by a heritage consultant believes this is possible the addition should incorporate a transition from the single storey scale of the original building (at the front) to the two storey scale of the new structure at the rear.
-This transitional form may be building form (such as roofs that step up progressively) or may be a space or void which helps to separate the two height forms. - e) When adding a new garage to a heritage item, open-sided carports are generally more acceptable and less intrusive than solid structures as they do not affect the fabric and the streetscape appearance of the heritage item.
+Figure 9: Possible forms for rear additions to single storey dwellings d) Any proposed first floor addition to the rear of a single storey heritage item at the rear should incorporate a transition from the single storey scale of the original building (at the front) to the two storey scale of the new structure at the rear.
+This transitional form may be building form (such as roofs that step up progressively) or may be a space or void which helps to separate the two height forms. e) When adding a new garage to a heritage item, open-sided carports are generally more acceptable and less intrusive than solid structures as they do not affect the fabric and streetscape appearance of the heritage item.

-10.5.5 Finishes, Materials and Colours
+6.3.5 Finishes, Materials and Colours

-- a) Rear first floor additions should use recessive colours and should not visually dominate the existing building. - b) New materials are to be compatible with the colour, finishes and proportion of existing materials, and they should be easily recognised as being new on a close inspection without detracting from the character and heritage significance of the existing building.
+- a) Rear first floor additions should use recessive colours and should not visually dominate the existing building to the front. - b) New materials are to be compatible with the colour, finishes and proportion of existing materials, and they should be easily recognised as being new without detracting from the character and heritage significance of the existing building.
 The use of Colorbond or zincalume for roof sheeting, flashing, guttering and downpipes on heritage buildings is not permitted.

-Instead, recycled or new galvanised steel custom orb sheeting and lead flashings are to be used as the appropriate conservation technique.
+Instead, recycled or new galvanised steel custom orb sheeting and lead flashing is to be used as a conservation technique.